 - Result in the production of marketing tools such as brochures, flyers, coupons, etc.

 - Enable CSA development, farmers market participation or value-added products

-Applications must be emailed or postmarked by May 1, 2013
+Applications must be submitted online or postmarked by May 1, 2014

 Food Animal Concerns Trust

 Attn: Fund-a-Farmer Project

 3525 W. Peterson Avenue, Suite 213